 When a print job that you’re running gets ruined because of inferior product, you’ve not only wasted your time, you’ve also wasted money.
 Low quality filament yields low quality results.

-We carefully manufacture our HIPS filament 1.75mm to super-tight tolerances of just +/-0.03mm either side of the diameter you purchase.
+Looking for a HIPS filament review?
+Check out our reviews, we carefully manufacture our HIPS filament 1.75mm to super-tight tolerances of just +/-0.03mm either side of the diameter you purchase.
 All of this means that when you use our HIPS you save time and money and get a successful print run, time after time.

 You can also order just a 10m sample to test, or in 1KG rolls.